 It was lunchtime when she began to realize just how futile the effort was.
-This was worse than trying to find a needle in a haystack – it was more like finding a single atom out of the whole damn ocean.
+This was like trying to find a needle in a landfill, not a haystack.
 And when dinner rolled around, Brooke knew that something had to give.
-All she had to show for so many hours of work was countless articles on Jack Ilyin the man rather than Jack Ilyin the brillian entrepreneur.
+All she had to show for so many hours of work was countless articles on Jack Ilyin the man rather than Jack Ilyin the brilliant entrepreneur.
 And Jack the man seemed have a long record of being a black mark against humanity.
 Labor abuses, infidelity, sexual harassment charges… it was all there.
 The usual stuff.
 For some reason, Brooke wanted to think that Jack Ilyin had some redeeming qualities that would set him apart from all the other creepsville Silicon Valley megalomaniacs, but it seemed that he stepped right in line with the best of them.
 Brooke decided that maybe it was time to go home, and let Gary Patel discover for himself what had happened to his business partner.
+Magic be damned.

 She printed out her findings and stuck them into a folder for presentation’s sake, and headed downstairs, chin held high and shoulders squared.
 Under her breath she practiced what she was going to say, but as she ventured outside and was greeted by the sight of the massive man sitting with his feet in the pool and looking over a jerry-rigged touchscreen tablet attached by a thick cable to the inside of the pool house, her courage trickled away.

 “…yes?” he grunted impatiently when he noticed her standing there.